vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 	//this buffer is going to be used as a Vertex Buffer vertexBufferInfo.usage = VK_BUFFER_USAGE_VERTEX_BUFFER_BIT | VK_BUFFER_USAGE_TRANSFER_DST_BIT;

-	//let the VMA library know that this data should be gpu native vmaallocInfo.usage = VMA_MEMORY_USAGE_GPU_ONLY;
+	//let the VMA library know that this data should be GPU native vmaallocInfo.usage = VMA_MEMORY_USAGE_GPU_ONLY;

 	//allocate the buffer